-- As the outspouse, you lose all legal protections of marriage.
-There is no community property.
-There is no spousal support.
-There may be a “palimony” claim.
+Are you the inspouse or outspouse?
+As the outspouse, you lose all legal protections of marriage.
+There is no community property and no spousal support.
+However, there may be a “palimony” claim.
 “Palimony” is a word invented by the Court in the Marvin v.
 Marvin case.
 In that case, Lee Marvin was sued by his long-time live-in girlfriend Michelle, based on an oral contract that she claimed existed.
 She said he promised to support her for life.
 The Court held a written contract is not necessary to establish a “palimony claim”.
 What!?!?
 So, yes, technically, precedent has said you can sue for “palimony” after a relationships.
 But suing someone costs a lot of money.
 It’s better to discuss all these ramifications BEFORE entering into a living arrangement so you aren’t spending hundreds of thousands of lawyers after the fact.

 In summary, there are more cons than pros.
 If you are going to live together before you marry, consult with a family attorney and obtain a Cohabitation Agreement which clearly sets forth your rights and obligations before shacking up.